 - Construct the core values that would support and sustain the work of leaders, the impact of managers, and the engagement of employees.

 - Build the guiding principles that operationalize each of the core values.

 - Identify the best practices of leaders, managers, and employees that are informed by and flow through the guiding principles.

 - Fund actions that resource, support, and measure best practices.

 Our Approach with Clients:

 We collaborate and work closely with our clients through this entire process.
-Because the nature of the this work is detailed and reaches many aspects of the organization’s operations, we follow a clear and sequential process and work in lockstep with clients to build the necessary changes into processes, critical decision, policies, and structures.
+Because the nature of this work is detailed and reaches many aspects of the organization’s operations, we follow a clear and sequential process and work in lockstep with clients to build the necessary changes into processes, critical decision policies, and structures.